Three decades after Challenger, McAuliffe's lessons finally to be taught

 McAuliffe's lessons have remained untaught and forgotten, until now.
 Astronauts will film some of her original lessons on the International Space Station, continuing McAuliffe's legacy 32 years after they were initially planned.

 It's fitting that the two astronauts, Joe Acaba and Ricky Arnold, are both former educators.
-Acaba is currently on the space station, and Arnold will launch in March.
+Acaba returned a six-month stay on the space station at the end of February, and Arnold launched in March.

+Before launching to the station, Arnold filmed a video with NASA about becoming a teacher, and how McAuliffe inspired him to become both an astronaut and a teacher.
+He had just graduated from college and was working for the Environmental Protection Agency when he saw the Challenger accident unfold on television.

+"Having a teacher on board that mission was very personal, everyone knows a teacher," Arnold said.
+"I thought it sent a pretty powerful message as to what NASA thought of the teaching profession.
+They recognized then that there were some really talented people working in our nation's public schools.
+A confluence of events shaped my decision to go into teaching, a really rich and rewarding career.
+I always wondered what Christa was going to do up on orbit and that mission was unfortunately never completed.
+But we're going to have the opportunity to bring that mission full circle and we're going to conduct some of Christa's lost lessons.
+To me, for our nation, it's really important that wasn't lost.
+I'm hoping we can package up some nice stuff that teachers can use as a resource long after we're home."

 Arnold tweeted that he, Acaba and former educator astronauts Barbara Morgan and Dorothy Metcalf-Lindenburger were honored to help celebrate the legacy of Challenger, and the Teacher in Space Mission.
 Morgan was McAuliffe's back-up for the Challenger mission.
 She went on to become the first educator astronaut in 2007.